yihozhang/relational-ematching-benchmark/README.md

 - em: how many pattern EM was faster on
 - TO: how many patterns EM timed out on (GJ should never timeout).
   *If this number is non-zero, that row looks worse for GJ (our tool) that it should, because an EM benchmark stopped "early" due to time out.*

+The remaining columns are all speedup ratios, where a number > 1 indicates that GJ is faster.
 - total: the ratio (total time spent in EM across all patterns) / (total time for GJ)
 - the remaining columns show various summary stats across the speed-up ratios for each pattern.